Sinus Pressure and Excess Mucus:

 - Use 3 times a day for 3 days "nature's antiviral botanicals" EB and G or A

-- Drink all the water you can possibly manage--minimum of 6 glasses a day
+- Drink all the water I can possibly manage--minimum of 6 glasses a day

-- Supplement P is an excellent antioxidant which will boost your immune system also
+- Supplement P is an excellent antioxidant which can help boost my immune system also

 - it can be a sign of a secondary bacterial infection